CP-Semigroups and Dilations, Subproduct Systems and Superproduct Systems: The Multi-Parameter Case and Beyond: CP-Semigroups over monoids

 Non-Markov CP-semigroups and their dilations do occur in problems of single and multivariate operator theory.
 See Sections \ref{EXwnsSEC} and \ref{EXBexSEC} (in particular, \ref{EXBexSEC}\ref{KrowSSEC}). \erem

 \lf Let us return to CP-semigroups and their weak dilations.
 Markov semigroups form a subclass with many particularly nice properties.
 Some results we have for Markov semigroups are not true for CP-semigroups, or at least have proofs that run considerably less smoothly.

 A powerful tool to reduce problems about general CP-semigroups to results about Markov semigroups, is the so-called \it{unitalization} of a CP-semigroup, to be discussed in the last part of this section after Proposition \ref{strequivprop}.
-But first we discuss a nice extra property of Markov dilations -- an extra property that turns out crucial in order to be able to understand dilations of non-Markov semigroups via unitalization.
+But first we discuss a nice extra property of Markov dilations (Equation \eqref{strdileq}, below) -- an extra property that turns out to be crucial in order to be able to understand dilations of non-Markov semigroups via unitalization.

 Recall that, by Convention \ref{subalgconv}, we assume the situation where $\cB\subset\cA$.
 Speaking about weak dilations, we shall emphasize the projection $p\in\cA$, putting $\cB:=p\cA p$ and $\ep:=p\bullet p$, and write dilations as triples $(\cA,\theta,p)$.